Shelter from the Storm

 The best way to improve the look and value of your home is to replace the roof.
 A gnarly-looking roof overshadows any exterior renovations you make to your house.
 Even if you plan to sell your home in the next few years, choosing a new roof can help you get the maximum amount of money for your home; the best way to put a Catonsville buyer at ease is to replace the roof.

 Types of Roofs

-In recent years, fiberglass (also known as asphalt shingles) has become the most commonly used residential roofing material.
-Fiberglass shingles have become extremely popular in Maryland during the past few decades due to their longevity, affordability, and fire-resistance.
-Fiberglass shingles are made of three layers: base, asphalt, and ceramic granules.
+In recent years, asphalt shingles (also known as fiberglass) has become the most commonly used residential roofing material.
+Asphalt shingles have become extremely popular in Maryland during the past few decades due to their longevity, affordability, and fire-resistance.
+Asphalt shingles are made of three layers: base, asphalt, and ceramic granules.
 Their color and texture can be texturized for a unique look.
-Fiberglass tends to be lighter than other roofing materials which makes them easier (and faster) to deliver.
-The best fiberglass shingles will not change shape, and they won’t dry out in the sun.
-Properly Installing a fiberglass roof offers many benefits to your home:
+Asphalt tends to be lighter than other roofing materials which makes them easier (and faster) to deliver.
+The best asphalt shingles will not change shape, and they won’t dry out in the sun.
+Properly installing a fiberglass roof offers many benefits to your home:

 - Energy efficiency (for a comfortable indoor temperature)